 According to Gong, a company that uses artificial intelligence to analyze sales conversations, the highest performing reps respond by taking a deep breath and slowing down when they encounter an objection.
 By contrast, the reps who get flustered and leap into a reply, even one from a script, tend to lose sales.

 The best tactic is to teach your reps to pause, and then to start asking the prospect questions about their objections.
 The answers to those questions will tell them if the objection is truly a barrier to a purchase.
+Also, start with good lead qualifying, and tracking sales objections, and you’ll find yourself dealing with leads who have fewer objections for your team to deal with.

 The presentation, meeting, or proposal is the step you’ve been working towards.
 Your reps have been building goodwill with your prospects by asking them questions in calls and emails, overcoming objections, and building a relationship with those leads (potentially through consultative selling techniques).